-I’m passionate about my work as a therapist and coach.
+I’m passionate about my work as a coach and therapist.
 In fact, I’d go as far as to say it feels more like a calling.
 I’ve always been interested in what makes each of us unique, as well as the things that connect us all as human beings on this planet.

 I believe that deep within us all is a desire for connection, meaning and belonging; to be seen, heard, accepted and loved for who we are.

-For as long as I can remember, people have shared their stories with me, but it was only through the sessions I had with a wonderful counsellor in my twenties, that I decided to retrain as a therapist.
-I was surprised at how much they helped me to move forward when I felt extremely lost and stuck.
+For as long as I can remember, people have shared their stories with me, but it was only through the sessions I had with a wonderful counsellor in my twenties, that I decided to retrain as a therapist and coach.
+I was surprised at how much they helped me to move forward at a time in my life when I felt extremely lost and stuck.
+I was disconnected from body, my identity, my dreams and purpose.
+It was as if I had been running on autopilot up until then.

 How I work